Muzaffarpur Shelter Home case: Brajesh Thakur, 18 others convicted; sentencing on Jan 28 at 11 am

 The CBI had told a special court that there was enough evidence against all the accused in the case.

-However, those accused have claimed that the CBI had not conduct a "fair investigation" into the case, which has been registered under provisions of the Protection of Children from Sexual Offences (POCSO) Act and entails life imprisonment as the maximum punishment.
+However, those accused have claimed that the CBI had not conducted a "fair investigation" into the case, which has been registered under provisions of the Protection of Children from Sexual Offences (POCSO) Act and entails life imprisonment as the maximum punishment.

 Additional Sessions Judge Kulshreshtha, during the in-camera trial, concluded the arguments in the case which had begun on February 25 last year.